Zefiro21/Theory-and-Research/README.md

 A brief description about each file:

 - Correlation Matrix - Python.pdf: Python syntax about creating correlation matrix to study model variables.
-- Proc Expand.pdf:
+- Proc Expand.pdf: notes about a project about recreating rating curves in SAS coding.
+The main syntax is about Proc Expand.
-- Random Simulations.pdf:
+- Random Simulations.pdf: notes about generating random numbers.
+The notes highlight the Inverse Transformation Theorem.